EtomicBomb/gale-shapley/README.md

 ## Model Design

 Most descriptions of the Gale-Shapley algorithm are implementation-focused.
 In this way, they contain extra data structures that serve as redundant indexes into other data structures.
 These help with runtime performance.
+**There was a significant effort in identifying a minimal description of the Gale-Shapley algorithm**

+During development, the description of the Gale-Shapley algorithm was much more complex, and the size of matching-step had several times as much code as it currently does.
+Additional sigs and fields were present.

-To model the algorithm in Forge, it was beneficial to find a minimal description of the Gale-Shapley algorithm.
+It took a lot of effort to re-imagine the Gale-Shapley algorithm to be as simple as it is presented in `model.frg`.
+This effort was beneficial.
+To model the algorithm in Forge, we tried to find a minimal description of the Gale-Shapley algorithm.

+Our simplifed description of the core of the algorithm enabled us to be more confident in its correctness, and to perform other experiments to test the properties of the algorithm.
+Instead of complexifying the problem, we spent additional effort exploring the algorithm itself and its properties.

 The state of the algorithm in our model is represented by one data structure, `offer`.
 It is a set of pairs of proposers and receivers.
 A proposer-receiver pair `(px, rx)` means that `px` is proposing to `rx` in that round; _or_ that `px` already has a tentative match to `rx`.
 The pair `(px, rx)` is considered a tentative match if `rx` accepts the proposal: if `px` is the only proposer matched with `rx` and `rx` ranks `px`.
 By lumping together tentative matches and active proposals, we are able to unify the two kinds of rejections in Gale-Shapley: receivers leaving proposers for a more favorable match, and proposers proposing to receivers where the receiver does not rank the proposer.